LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

 .. c:function:: SUNErrCode SUNStepper_GetLastFlag(SUNStepper stepper, int *last_flag)

-   This function provides the last value of the flag used by the sunstepper implementation to indicate warnings or errors that occurred during an operation, e.g., :c:func:`SUNStepper_Evolve`.
+   This function provides the last value of the flag used by the :c:type:`SUNStepper` implementation to indicate warnings or errors that occurred during an operation, e.g., :c:func:`SUNStepper_Evolve`.